 - More table arrays can be used for the VLOOKUP function.

-- If the tables are not connected then no need to use the table array in VLOOKUP.
+- If the tables are not connected, then there is no need to use the table array in VLOOKUP.

 Things to Remember

-- It is useful to use VLOOKUP Table Array if the tables are co-related with each other.
+- It is useful to use VLOOKUP Table Array if the tables are co-related to each other.

 - The Table Array must be more than 2 tables.

 I hope the procedures described above will be good enough to create a table array in Excel.
-Feel free to ask any question in the comment section and please give me feedback.
+Feel free to ask any questions in the comment section, and please give me feedback.

-- How to Expand Table Array in Excel (5 Simple Ways)
+- How to Convert Table to List in Excel

-- How to Lock Table Array in Excel (2 Effective Ways)
+- How to Insert Floating Table in Excel